Iran's Guards head warns protesters: 'Today is last day of riots' | Law-Order

 "This sinister plan, is a plan hatched ... in the White House and the Zionist regime," Salami said.
 "Don't sell your honour to America and don't slap the security forces who are defending you in the face."
 Iranians have defied such warnings throughout the popular revolt in which women have played a prominent role.
 There were more reports of fresh bloodshed and renewed protests on Saturday.

 Human rights group Hengaw reported security forces shooting students at a girls' school in the city of Saqez.
-In another post, it said security forces opened fire on students at Kurdistan University of Medical Science, in the Kurdistan provincial capital of Sanandaj.
+In another post, it said security forces opened fire on students at a medical university in Sanandaj, the capital of Kurdistan province.
 Several students were injured, one of them shot in the head, Hengaw said.
 Reuters could not verify the report.

+Late on Saturday, more protests broke out in the Kurdish town of Marivan, according to social media videos which showed demonstrators starting fires on streets as gunshots could be heard.
+Reuters could not verify the videos.
+PROTESTERS ON TRIAL

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)